Docklight Scripting – Simulating and Testing TCP/UDP Applications

 Docklight Scripting is an extended edition of the Docklight RS232 Terminal / RS232 Monitor.
 It can establish TCP connections (TCP client mode), accept a TCP connection on a local port (TCP server mode), or act as a UDP peer.

-Docklight Scripting is a great companion for debugging network-enabled devices and applications that use single endpoint-to-endpoint connections.
-You can easily simulate basic functions of your application layer protocol and use Docklight Scripting for:
+Docklight Scripting is a reliable, effective and easy to learn tool for debugging network-enabled devices and IoT (Internet of Things) applications that use single endpoint-to-endpoint connections.
+You can simulate basic functions of your application layer protocol and use Docklight Scripting for:

 - Testing your server application without writing additional client software

 - Testing your client application with Docklight acting as server